rhyslwells/Data-Archive/content/standardised/Machine Learning Operations.md

 ---
 Machine Learning Operations (MLOps) is a set of practices and tools designed to streamline the entire lifecycle of machine learning models, from development to deployment and maintenance.
 It aims to integrate machine learning with [[DevOps]] principles to ensure that models are reliable, scalable, and efficient in production environments.

 1. Development: MLOps focuses on creating a seamless workflow for developing machine learning models.
 This includes data preprocessing, feature engineering, model building, and training.
 The goal is to ensure that models can be developed quickly and efficiently.
-See [[Machine Learning Portal]].
+See [[DS & ML Portal]].

 2. Deployment: Once a model is developed and evaluated, MLOps facilitates its deployment into a production environment.
 This involves setting up the necessary infrastructure to serve the model and ensuring that it can handle real-world data and workloads.